hh-h/aiohttp-swagger3/README.md

 Feel free to try this library and raise an issue if it does not work as expected, thanks!

 # About
-Package for validating aiohttp requests using swagger specification 3.0.
+Package for displaying swagger docs and optionally validating/parsing aiohttp requests using swagger specification 3.0 only.
 It's marked as pre-alpha on pypi.org, but that's because I haven't decided architecture yet.
 However, we use it in production :)

+# Disable validation
+Okay, just pass `validate=False` to `SwaggerDocs`/`SwaggerFile` class, default is `True`

 # Requirements
 - python3.6+